cmu-sei/juneberry/docs/getting_started.md

 GETTING STARTED
 ==========

 This document describes the actions to take in order to get started with using Juneberry.
-There are two courses of actions described here.
+After performing some preparation steps on your filesystem, there are two possible courses of actions described here.
 The recommended approach, described first, involves making use of a Juneberry Docker container.
 The second approach describes how to install Juneberry in a virtual Python environment.
 The latter approach has not been tested on a variety of platforms, and therefore the Docker container method is preferred.

-# Juneberry with a Docker Container
+# Preparation Steps

 ## Project Layout

 Juneberry requires several directories to store its components, such as the source code, the data, Tensorboard logs, and caches.
-To simplify all this, create a single directory for your project.
+To organize these components, start by creating a single directory for your project.
 This directory will be referred to as the **project-root**.

-Inside the project-root, your goal is to create the sub-directories for the various components.
+Inside the project-root, your goal is to create sub-directories for the various Juneberry components.
-You can use the script called "setup_project.py" in the script directory to automatically create the structure or create manually.
+You can create these sub-directories manually, or use the "setup_project.py" script located in the "scripts" directory to automatically create the required directories.

 ### Using setup_project.py

-From you project root we'll clone the juneberry repository, then use the script from within the cloned repository.
+Inside your project root, clone the Juneberry repository from GitHub, then use the "setup_project" script from inside the newly cloned repository to create the remaining sub-directories in the project root.

 ```shell script
 git clone https://github.com/cmu-sei/juneberry.git
 juneberry/scripts/setup_project.py .
 ```

-### Manually creating the project structure
+### Manually Creating the Project Structure

-If you don't want to create it automatically, or don't have a working version of python, use the following commands to obtain a copy of the Juneberry source code, and create the various sub-directories the Juneberry Docker container will look for:
+If you need to manually create the various sub-directories for the Juneberry Docker, you can use the following commands to obtain the Juneberry source code and establish the expected directories:

 ```shell script
 git clone https://github.com/cmu-sei/juneberry.git